-In periods subsequent to the recognition of an other-than-temporary impairment loss for a perpetual preferred stock, the reporting entity shall account for the other-than-temporarily impaired security as if the security had been purchased on the measurement date of the other-than-temporary impairment, and in accordance with paragraph 20 or paragraph 22, as applicable.
-The fair value of the perpetual preferred stock on the measurement date shall become the new cost basis of the perpetual preferred stock and the new cost basis shall not be adjusted for subsequent recoveries in fair value.
-Future declines in fair value which are determined to be other-than-temporary, shall be recorded as realized losses.

 Income

-Dividends on preferred stock (whether cumulative or noncumulative), other than mandatorily redeemable preferred stock, shall be recorded as investment income on the ex-dividend date with a corresponding receivable to be extinguished upon receipt of cash (i.e., dividend income shall be recorded on preferred stock declared to be ex-dividend on or prior to the statement date).
+Dividends on preferred stock shall be recorded as investment income for qualifying preferred stock on the ex-dividend date with a corresponding receivable to be extinguished upon dividend settlement.
+Dividends received shall be recognized in the form received (e.g., cash, preferred stock, common stock) at fair value with differences between fair value and the dividend receivable recognized as gains or losses.
+Subsequent treatment shall follow the statement that addresses the type of asset received.
+For example, dividends received in the form of common stock shall be accounted for and reported in accordance with SSAP No. 30—Unaffiliated Common Stock.

-Dividends on mandatorily redeemable preferred stock shall be accrued to the redemption price, even if not declared, using the interest method over the period ending on the redemption date.

-Cash dividends paid on PIK stock during the stock dividend period shall be accounted for as a reduction in the investment.
+Redemption of Preferred Stock

+A reporting entity that sells or redeems preferred stock back to the issuer shall recognize consideration received in excess of the book/adjusted carrying value as a realized gain or loss.
+This recognition shall occur regardless of whether the issuer repurchases the preferred shares at market value, or if the shares are redeemed by the issuer at a predetermined set call price.

 Exchanges and Conversions

 If preferred stock is exchanged or converted into other securities, the fair value of the preferred stock surrendered at the date of the exchange or conversion shall become the cost basis for the new securities with any gain or loss realized at the time of the exchange or conversion.
 However, if the fair value of the securities received in an exchange or conversion is more clearly evident than the fair value of the preferred stock surrendered, then it shall become the cost basis for the new securities.